aaronjoseph/DataScienceNotes/Evaluation Metrics.md

 ## Adjusted $R^2$

-Major pitfall of R-square is that it will always imporve as we increase the number of variables.
+Major pitfall of R-square is that it will always improve as we increase the number of variables.
 Adjusted $R^2$ fixes this issue, it adds a penalty to the model.
 For both $R^2$ and adjusted $R^2$, values closer to 1 is preferred

 $$R_{adj}^2 = 1-[\frac{(1-R^2)(n-1)}{n-k-1}]$$